LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/README.md

 The development container lets you pull images from [DockerHub](https://hub.docker.com/), [GitHub](https://docs.github.com/en/packages/guides/about-github-container-registry), and [Azure](https://azure.microsoft.com/services/container-registry/) Container Registry repositories, and then perform additional tasks such as install development tools (Git, etc.), install VS Code extensions, forward ports, set runtime arguments, etc.

 The development container is not limited to Docker images, it supports [Dockerfile](https://code.visualstudio.com/docs/remote/create-dev-container#_dockerfile) and [Docker Compose](https://code.visualstudio.com/docs/remote/create-dev-container#_use-docker-compose) too.
-You can build own image(s) to match your development requirements, and then share ```Dockerfile``` and/or ```docker-compose.yml``` inside a ```.devcontainer``` folder (with a ```devcontainer.json``` file) to your peer to set up the same development environment.
+You can build your image(s) to match your development requirements, and then share ```Dockerfile``` and/or ```docker-compose.yml``` inside a ```.devcontainer``` folder (with a ```devcontainer.json``` file) to your peer to set up the same development environment.

-Please find more details about all devcontainer.json configuration file on the [VS Code - devcontainer.json reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference) page.
+Please find more details about all devcontainer.json configuration parameters on the [VS Code - devcontainer.json reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference) page.

 ### <a id="rtsdk_devcontainer_json"></a>The RTSDK devcontainer.json file

-Let's start with a ```devcontainer.json``` file that pulls the refinitivapis/realtimesdk_java from DockerHub repository.
+Let's start with a ```devcontainer.json``` file that pulls the refinitivapis/realtimesdk_java from the DockerHub repository.

 ```
 // For format details, see https://aka.ms/devcontainer.json.
 For config options, see the README at:
 // https://github.com/microsoft/vscode-dev-containers/tree/v0.202.5/containers/
 {
     "name": "RTSDK_Java",
     "image": "refinitivapis/realtimesdk_java:latest",
     "workspaceFolder": "/opt/refinitiv/Real-Time-SDK/Java",
 }
 ```
 The ```devcontainer.json``` file above sets the following development properties: